megu2820/F-G/README.md

-The react application has two sections
+The react application has two sections (See it in action!!!!!!!
+Deployment link: - https://elated-lichterman-4e3b5f.netlify.app/  )

 Section 1